Book: Designing Child-Friendly High Density Neighbourhoods

 Transforming our cities for the health, wellbeing and happiness of children.

-100% of profit from the sale of the physical books will be donated to Playground Ideas, a non-profit organization that supports anyone, anywhere to build a stimulating space for play using only local materials, tools, and skills.
+100% of the profit from the sale of the physical books will be donated to Playground Ideas, a non-profit organization that supports anyone, anywhere to build a stimulating space for play using only local materials, tools, and skills.

 Shipping within Australia is included in the price.
 International shipping is an additional $15.